2718e/codetest-chessboard/devlog.md

 ...

 is the check for limiting number of pawns method correct - this test can pass even though there is nothing in the code to limit how many pawns

+Looking at it further it seems that the pawns would fail to be added because using count as a coordinate means it is out of bounds, but the name of the test suggests that the code should check there are not more than 8 pawns.

+...